 GO NATURAL – If you’re on holiday its best to let your skin breathe and go without makeup.

-REALISTIC – however if we are being realistic there’s always that one day be it in the UK or abroad where you might want to feel a bit more glam and wear makeup in humid conditions.
+REALISTIC – however if we are being realistic there’s always that one day be it in the UK or abroad where you might want to wear makeup in humid conditions.
 SO...

 OIL FREE MOISTURISER – Is perfect in humid conditions.
 Silicone based primers can help hold makeup longer, particularly if you have oily skin.
 I wouldn’t recommend a primer for daily use as they tend to be less breathable and can cause blocked pours.
 A lighter alternative would be to use a moisturising mist.
 However I would always recommend applying a light moisturiser whatever your skin type, especially before SPF.

-GO LIGHT – I’d recommend going foundation free and opting for a tinted moisturiser in the heat.
-If you need more coverage use a concealer where necessary.
+GO LIGHT – I’d recommend going foundation free and opting for a tinted moisturiser or just concealer where necessary.

 CREAMS – Give a more natural finish in the heat, as powders can sometimes become more visible on the skin in hot conditions.

 POWDER - Powder foundations can be more visible on humid dewy skin.
 However I would ALWAYS recommend powdering the T zone and under the eyes with a light translucent powder, to matt & set makeup in place.
-NARS light reflecting pressed powder in ‘Crystal’ is good pressed powder if on the go.
+My favorite pressed powder is the Hourglass veil transucent seeting powder.

 AVOID RED – Generally if it's hot and humid skin can appear flushed.
-Avoid adding red makeup on the lips, eyes and cheeks as it can draw attention to other areas on the face which have become flushed in hot conditions.
+Avoid adding red makeup on the lips, eyes and cheeks as this can draw attention to other areas of redness in the heat.

 WATERPROOF – Waterproof mascara and eyeliner helps to avoid smudging.
-I used Eyeko Sport waterproof mascara travel size - £9 in Taipei which creates long natural looking lashes and worked well with ANASTASIA BEVERLY HILLS DIPBROW POMADE - £19 which I used as eyeliner and through my brows.
+Dior diorshow pump’n’volume waterproof mascara is one of my personal favorites for stay power with ANASTASIA BEVERLY HILLS DIPBROW POMADE which I used as eyeliner and through my brows.

 Hair can be all different textures, thicknesses and lengths.
 However I think it is fair to say that all hair types are affected by humidity.
 Tips below have helped my hair (C3 curly) and I feel recommendations would work well on all different hair types.

-TRIM - Getting your hair trimmed regularly will help combat frizzy hair by reducing split ends.
+TRIM - Getting your hair trimmed regularly will help combat reactivity by reducing split ends.

 WASH - After shampooing and conditioning hair use cold water to rinse hair allowing the strand of your hair to lay flat.

 SERUM - Apply serum if blow-drying or drying hair naturally.
-Using the hair dryer on a cool setting helps to combat frizz and style sleek.
+Using the hair dryer on a cool setting helps style sleek.

 STYLE – Try a wet look.
 Sleek styles with gel or a neat braid to keeps ends away and tidy.